bump-sh/docs/src/_guides/bump-sh-tutorials/feedback.md

 - **For Typeform**: Head to [Typeform](https://typeform.com), log in, and click "Create a typeform."
 Set up your questions, keeping them focused on the feedback you need to improve your API.
 - **For Notion**: Go to [Notion](https://www.notion.so), and once you have a workspace, add a New Page somewhere, and look for the "Form" option under "Getting started..."

-The tools all have a different form building, but the Notion builder should look like this.
+The tools all have a slightly different approach to form building, but just to illustrate the idea, the Notion builder looks like this.

 ![A few text boxes with questions asking "What are we doing well?", "What would you like to see improved?", and "Email"](/images/guides/feedback/notion-form-builder.png)